nathancday/Texting/README.md

 # Text
 A collection of text mining scripts, relying heavily on the magic of library(tidytext).
-Scripts for scraping raw sources (web, flat files), code for cleaning tet to anlysis ready data, back-off models for text prediction, and a Shiny UI to show it off.
+Scripts for scraping sources, code for cleaning raw text, back-off models for next work prediction, and a Shiny UI to show it off.